 - Michelson Method

-Important Questions In Chapter 21
+Class 11 Important Questions In Chapter 21

-1. While conducting the Fizeau method, the light is said to have travelled up to 8.6 km and then returned.
+1. While conducting the Fizeau method, the light is said to have traveled up to 8.6 km and then returned.
 What will happen if the distance is measured at 8.6 m?
 What challenges can be faced?

 2. In the Michelson method while measuring the speed of light, can you state the advantage of using a polygonal mirror with a larger number of faces?